-The Integrated Block for 100G Ethernet supports 1588v2 timestamping.
+The integrated block for the 100G Ethernet IP core supports 1588v2 timestamping.
 All the necessary signals are provided to allow external soft logic to make precise corrections to the timestamp captured by the IP.
 The core supports 2-step 1588v2 clocks through ingress and egress timestamp captures.

 According to the IEEE 1588v2 standard, there are various PTP message encapsulations [Ref 1].
-In the case of 2-step clocks, all types of encapsulation are possible with the 100G Ethernet core if the design includes a PTP-specific (software) implementation.
+In the case of 2-step clocks, all types of encapsulation are possible with the 100G Ethernet IP core if the design includes a PTP-specific (software) implementation.

 For future implementation of a 1-step clock, the encapsulation protocol (PTP message offset) has to be defined.
-Therefore the Hard CMAC will support the following encapsulations for 1-step operation:
+Therefore the integrated CMAC will support the following encapsulations for 1-step operation:

-- "Ethernet
+- Ethernet

-- "IPv4 UDP
+- IPv4 UDP

-- "IPv6 UDP
+- IPv6 UDP

 Inputs are provided for the timestamp offset value in the message, and for the RX path timestamp to use for the field adjustment.
-Further details on the function of the command fields are found in Table 2-3.
+Further details on the function of the command fields are found in Table 2-4.